 The framework aims to reduce fraud in CNP channels for merchants, consumers, issuers, acquirers, card schemes, payment gateways, payment system providers, and regulators.

-While SCA methods are not compulsory in Australia yet, merchants operating above the recommended industry fraud rate are now encouraged to implement risk based authentication for online CNP transactions using locally issued cards via local acquiring.
+Merchants operating above the recommended industry fraud rate are now encouraged to implement risk based authentication for online CNP transactions using locally issued cards via local acquiring.

 Under the framework, SCA will be required for merchants operating above fraud thresholds of AUD $50,000 in fraud losses and fraud-to-sales ratio of 0.2% in reported fraud for two consecutive quarters.